TIBCOSoftware/snappydata/docs/deployment.md

-In this section we discuss the various execution modes.
+In this section we discuss the various affinity modes in which deals with the co-location of related data and computation.
 You can run the SnappyData store in the following modes:

 | Deployment Modes        |Description            |
 | ------------- |:-------------:|